Skip to content Skip to footer

 The annual Chicago Pride Parade takes place the last Sunday in June at 11 a.m.

-The Chicago Pride Parade steps off at 11 a.m. from Sheridan and Broadway, continues south along Broadway, then Halsted, east along Belmont to Broadway, then south to Diversey.
+The Chicago Pride Parade steps off at 11 a.m. from West Sheridan and Broadway (viewing begins at Grace and Broadway), continues south along Broadway, then Halsted, east along Belmont to Broadway, then south to Diversey.
 (See Map Below)

 The Chicago Pride Parade features 150 registered entries.
 You’ll see celebratory floats, festively-outfitted vehicles, a variety of performance groups, a marching band, and many revelers on foot.